ArnabBanerjee2020/Compare-transformer-with-traditional-ML-for-Sentiment_Classifier-on-stanfordnlp-imdb-Hugging-face-db/README.md

 sees the negation in full context.
 For sentiment analysis on long movie reviews, this bidirectional context is crucial.

-The first code is on fine-tuning a BERT transformer for a sentiment classifier on standfordnlp-imdb dataset from Hugging Face, using T4 GPU from Google Colab to tune the BERT model on text datasets
+The first code (1.1 and 1.2) is on fine-tuning a BERT transformer for a sentiment classifier on the StanfordNLP-IMDb dataset from Hugging Face, using T4 GPU from Google Colab to tune the BERT model on text datasets

 in which the model training accuracy obtained is